 Are you ready for the fall season?
 I am.
-When I think of fall, the first thing that pops to mind is the delicious pumpkins that slowly start getting into the season.
-This is the main reason to make a homemade pumpkin spice latte, if you ask me.
+The first thing that pops to mind when I think of fall is the delicious pumpkins that slowly start getting into the season.
+This is the main reason to make a homemade pumpkin spice latte if you ask me.

-In this article, I will go over the basics of how to make a pumpkin spice latte at home using fresh pumpkin!
+In this article, I’ll go over the basics of how to make a pumpkin spice latte at home using fresh pumpkins!
 There is plenty of pumpkins to go around, so don’t hesitate to add one to your shopping bag the next time you are shopping.

-I will show you how to make your own pumpkin puree, don’t worry, it’s the easiest recipe you have ever followed.
+I’ll show you how to make your own pumpkin purée, don’t worry; it’s the easiest recipe you have ever followed.

 What is a pumpkin spice latte?

 A pumpkin spice latte is a coffee drink that is made with espresso, steamed milk, and pumpkin spice syrup.
 The drink is usually topped with whipped cream and a dusting of pumpkin pie spice on top.

 When comparing this to a regular latte, this pumpkin spice latte hits different!